TheSpiritMan/DevOps-Tools/02 Ansible/README.md

 In Ansible, there are two categories of computers:
 `The Control node` and `Managed nodes`.

- - The control node is a computer that rubs Ansible.
+ - The control node is a computer that runs Ansible.
  - Ansible is known for it's agentless service which means ansible must not be   installed not in a slave node(managed node).
  - Ansible uses SSH key to authenticate.
  - Ansible makes a use of Playbook which is written in YAML script.